 While it is impossible to know where exactly your money ends up from a purchase it is safe to say that the purchase of a product from a foreign country contributes directly to that country’s economy and political interests.
 While the profits generated from the purchase of a product go to another nation’s gain it also detracts from our own.

-At present, the United States Economy is in a state of disarray and it’s our own fault.
-Because of our societal tendencies to want things cheaper, we have pushed our production to nation states who can pay sweatshop workers to crank-out products at twice the speed and for a quarter of the price while at the same time creating a greater profit margin for the company.
+At present, the United States Economy is in a state of disarray and it’s our fault.
+Because of our societal tendencies to want things cheaper, we have pushed our production to nation-states that can pay sweatshop workers to crank out products at twice the speed and for a quarter of the price while at the same time creating a greater profit margin for the company.

 Typically, US manufacturing or retail businesses will graduate to overseas production where they are guaranteed the ability to double their production at a fraction of the cost and their actions will almost always go unnoticed.